 The 28-Mile River In Hawaii That Features Countless Jaw-Dropping Cascades

 The Hawaiian Islands are an absolute paradise, home to countless pristine beaches, majestic mountains, awe-inspiring jungles, and cascading waterfalls.
 But there are some spots more heavenly than others, like the meandering Wailuku River.
-The second largest river in Hawaii, Wailuku River flows 28 miles along the line where lava from Hawaii Island’s two major volcanoes — Mauna Loa and Mauna Kea — meet.
-The river eroded a gorge in the lava flow and created a simply heavenly landscape we just can’t get enough of.
+The second largest of all the rivers in Hawaii, the Wailuku River flows 28 miles along the line where lava from Hawaii Island’s two major volcanoes — Mauna Loa and Mauna Kea — meet.
+The river eroded a gorge in the lava flow and created a simply heavenly landscape and we just can’t get enough of it!

 Address: Hilo, HI, 96720

 Have you experienced the ethereal beauty of the Wailuku River and its many waterfalls for yourself?
-Share your experiences and opinions in the comments, then join our Hawaii Nature Lovers Facebook group to share your own photos.
+If so, which was your favorite part?
+We’d love for you to share your experiences and opinions in the comments, then join our Hawaii Nature Lovers Facebook group to share your own photos.

-And if you want to experience the best waterfalls Hawaii Island has to offer, click here and embark on an epic waterfall and wine-focused road trip.
+And if you want to experience the best waterfalls Hawaii Island has to offer, then embark on this epic waterfall and wine-focused road trip.